Esvandiary/RIC/doc/Protocol/README.md

 If the message type is `reply`, the following key MUST also be present in the root object:

 * `status` (string): the result of the request this message is replying to
-  * The possible values are message-specific, but the value for a successful request MUST be `success`
+  * The possible values are message-specific, but the following values are standard:
+    * A successful request MUST result in a status value of `success`
+    * An invalid message (i.e. not conforming to the schema) MUST result in a status value of `invalid_message`
   * If the value is not `success`, then the `data` property is likely to contain different data; this is detailed in individual messages